fczanetti/using_sqs/README.md

 When creating this user, insert on it a policy called "AmazonSQSFullAccess".
 For this user, you also need to create an AWS access key.
 The access key and the secret access key will be used to set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

 ## Create an SQS Queue
-Just create a simple SQS Queue on AWS.
+Just create a simple SQS Queue on AWS called "using-sqs".
 It's not necessary to set any policy allowing access on it.
 Of course it may be a good idea, but for this simple project we can leave it empty;

 ## Start database
 This command has to be run from the root of the project, where `docker-compose.yml` is located.